ezYakaEagle442/PKI-cert-jre-truststores-deploy/JRE_Stores_Management_Windows/README.md

 	│   └── ...                 # etc.
 	└── ...

-#For Group owners (Air Liquide Product Owners)
+# For Group owners (Product Owners)

     ##Process
-    1. Create a Business-Partner account in CARM for each Developer
+    1. Create anaccount in xxx for each Developer
-    2. Create a GITLab account for each of your Developer (through CARM)
+    2. Create a GIT account for each of your Developer (through xxxx)
-    3. Add the above user as a member of your GITLab Group with "Developer" role (through CARM)
+    3. Add the above user as a member of your GIT Group with "Developer" role (through xxx)

     ##Guideline

-#For End-Users (external Dev.
+# For End-Users (external Dev.
 Teams / Sub-Contractors)

-    ##User Policy
+    ## User Policy

     1. A 3 month expiration date must be created when creation a Personal Access Tokens
     2. Do never let passwords in clear text in your code ...